Guide to Tax Residency and Non-Domicile Status in Cyprus

 Keep in mind that if you stop working or conducting business in Cyprus during the year, you will lose your tax residency.

-the 60-day rule, you must first obtain a tax residence certificate.
+In order to become a tax resident of Cyprus under the 60-day rule, you must first obtain a tax residence certificate.
 To do that, you must fill out form T.D.
 126 and submit it to the Tax Department.

-Days in Cyprus
+Calculating Days of Residence in Cyprus

 For the purpose of calculating the days of residence in the Cyprus: